 Let's talk about how pelvic floor physical therapy can help treat pelvic pain.

-DR. ALICIA JEFFREY-THOMAS: The treatment techniques that pelvic floor physical therapists use will range from external to internal.
+GBU: The treatment techniques that pelvic floor physical therapists use will range from external to internal.
 The reason we don't necessarily start with internal techniques is because sometimes somebody's system is already in such a state of fight or flight.
 We wouldn't want to go for internal pelvic floor releases because that might trigger that system more.

 In those cases, we might start with doing gentle breathing exercises to kind of calm down the nervous system.
 We can do gentle stretches as well, where maybe we're stretching the abdomen or we're stretching the pelvic floor in a deep squat or a happy baby pose.